OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 ### Initiating an Open Source Review

 Any individual contributor or team leader working with open source should be able to initiate an open source review.
 In smaller Organizations or when working on small-scale projects, an individual contributor may play all the roles of a development team.
-On the other hand, mid-size or large companies usually require multiple people (e.g. program or product managers, engineers) to handle each activity.
+On the other hand, mid-size or large Organizations usually require multiple people (e.g. program or product managers, engineers) to handle each activity.

 ![Compliance Management Initiating an Open Source Review](https://github.com/OpenChain-Project/Reference-Material/blob/lfc194_update_2026/OpenChain-Training/en/Online-Training-Courses/LFC194%20Course%20Content/LFC194%20Course%20Images/LFTraining_LFC194_CourseGraphics-review.png)